hauzer/scrobbler/README.rst

                 `Unix timestamp <http://www.unixtimestamp.com/>`_.

             - [--format, -f]
-                Specifies the format of timestamp using
-                the syntax of
+                Specifies the format of the timestamp, using the syntax of
                 `strftime() <http://docs.python.org/dev/library/time.html#time.strftime>`_.